hellenike/textbook/docs/topics/pronouns/index.md

 #### Forms of the definite article
 The article modifying a noun agrees with it in gender, case, and number.
 There is a full paradigm of forms with all three genders in all cases and numbers, and it is important to learn to recognize these forms easily.

-Insert a paradigm of teh definite article
+Insert a paradigm of the definite article

 #### Some uses of the definite article